Hieromon/AutoConnect/mkdocs/advancedusage.md

 ```

 !!! note "In ESP32, the credentials for AutoConnect are not in NVS"
     The credentials used by AutoConnect are not saved in NVS on ESP32 module.
-ESP-IDF saves the WiFi connection configuration to NVS, but AutoConnect stores it on the eeprom partition.
+ESP-IDF saves the WiFi connection configuration to NVS, but AutoConnect stores it on the EEPROM partition.
 You can find the partition table for default as [default.csv](https://github.com/espressif/arduino-esp32/blob/master/tools/partitions/default.csv)

 ### <i class="fa fa-caret-right"></i> Captive portal start detection